1994 Houston Astros season: Performance overview

+Biggio joined Cruz as the only multiple Silver Slugger winners for the Astros (at the time, two each), while becoming the first Astro to win the award for the position of second base.
+Biggio also had become Houston's first player to win the Silver Slugger at catcher in 1989.
+Bagwell, who received his first Silver Slugger, became the second player in club history to receive the award for first base, joining Glenn Davis in 1986.
+Both Bagwell and Biggio won the Gold Glove for the first time, as well as becoming the first players in club history to win at their respective positions.

+In addition to the NL MVP Award, Bagwell received Player of the Year Awards from a number of media outlets, including The Sporting News, Associated Press (AP), Baseball Digest, and USA Today Baseball Weekly.

 Bagwell finished the 1994 season playing in 110 games and batting .368 with a .750 SLG, 1.201 OPS, 39 HR, 116 RBI, 104 runs scored, 300 total bases and 213 adjusted OPS (OPS+) in 400 at-bats.
 He led the major leagues in SLG, OPS+, RBI, and total bases, and the NL in runs scored and OPS, but fell short of winning the batting Triple Crown, finishing second for the batting title to Tony Gwynn, who, after batting .394, had the highest average in the major leagues since Ted Williams in 1941.
 Bagwell finished second in HR to Matt Williams, who hit 43.
 Bagwell set the record for the fewest plate appearances in a season with at least 100 runs and RBI and became the first National Leaguer to finish first or second in batting average, home runs, RBI, and runs scored since Willie Mays in 1955.
 His .750 SLG at the time ranked as the seventh-best ever—it still ranks as the 11th best single-season mark in Major League history—and was the highest by a National Leaguer since Rogers Hornsby in 1925 (.756).
-He unanimously won the NL Most Valuable Player Award, becoming the fourth player in National League history to be unanimously voted the award, and the first Astros player to win the award.
-Bagwell also won his first Silver Slugger Award and Rawlings Gold Glove Award, and Player of the Year Awards from the Associated Press, Baseball Digest, and USA Today Baseball Weekly.